algorandfoundation/xGov/Proposals/xgov-204.md

 Key features include:

 ### Accessibility and permissions
-The launchpad supports for both permissioned (manually reviewed) and permissionless (unreviewed) token sales.
-This approach makes the launchpad suitable for funding a range of project types including high quality projects and lower quality memecoins – processes have been built to support each scenario in a safe way.
+The launchpad supports both permissioned (manually reviewed) and permissionless (unreviewed) token sales.
+This approach makes the launchpad suitable for funding a range of project types including high quality projects and lower quality memecoins.
+We have implemented processes to ensure the safety of each funding scenario.
 For unreviewed launches there are strict constraints on liquidity amounts and handling (enforced by the contract), whereas reviewed launches with doxxed teams are able to retain a larger portion of the sale proceeds for project development.
 The launchpad supports both private and public token sales.
 Flexible whitelisting options enable projects to control who can access and participate in their sale.
 - Public sales – enable any user to request whitelisting.
 Non-whitelisted users can also participate on a FCFS basis
     - Whitelist spots can be purchased or distributed via lottery / FCFS